 Numerous primary energy sources are considered to be used at the CWA development.
-The first option is to construct a bio-digester plant using chicken manure and/ or sewage effluent (refer to Figure 5 for the location of the bio-digester).
+The first option is to construct a bio-digester plant using sewage effluent (refer to Figure 5 for the location of the biodigester).
 The bio-digester plant will be designed to provide 1-MW of continuous power through the creation of biogas which is accumulated into a bladder system and converted into electricity.
-Approximately 30 tons of chicken manure is required per day, which will be diluted with sewerage used from the CWA development.
+Approximately 15 tons of energy crop (Napier grass) are required per day, which will be diluted with 200 m of treated effluent/water generated from the CWA development.
+The use of chicken manure was considered in alternative 3, however this has been removed in the preferred alternative.
 Other waste sources can at a later stage be included in the bio-digester.
 The second alternative is to use PV systems (with a combined capacity of 1000 kW) combined with battery storage to provide electricity to the CWA development (refer to Figure 6 for the location of the PV plant and roof-based panels).
 It is intended that municipal electricity supply will be used as a backup source of power in the vent of plant failure or maintenance to the primary plant.
 It is currently proposed that the bio-digester plant and PV system is utilised in unison to provide electricity to the CWA development.
-A wind power turbine generator plant is also being considered, although the location of the wind turbine plant is yet to be determined.
+A wind power turbine generator plant was also considered in alternative 3, however this was removed in the preferred alternative due to spatial and design constraints.
 Non-renewable and renewable secondary backup power supply is also being investigated.